AndreiBoris/feed-reader-testing/README.md

 npm install --save-dev gulp jshint gulp-jshint gulp-notify
 ```

-*NOTE: if there are any issues in getting these files, it may help the change the value
+*NOTE: if there are any issues in getting these files using npm, it may help the change the value
 of the name attribute inside the **package.json** file, i.e. from "Feed Reader" to
-something that suits your fancy.*
+just about anything else.*

 Then, to lint the **app.js** file and set up a watch function on it, all you have to do